davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 Now lets modify our code to add support for the LEDs.
 We can incorporate and expand on what we learned about LEDs in Project 1.
 The new code includes

-- Lines 6, 7, and 8, where we define the pins that we're going to use for the LEDs
+- Lines 6 and 7, where we define the pins that we're going to use for the LEDs
-- Lines 18, 19, and 20 in ```setup()```, where we initialize the LED pins for output.
+- Lines 15 and 16 in ```setup()```, where we initialize the LED pins for output.
-- Lines 31 - 42, where we add some logic to determine when to light up the different colors
+- Lines 28 - 39, where we add some logic to determine when to light up the different colors

 ```c
 #include <NewPing.h>